Hungarian Fitness Model Anita Herbert Flaunts Shapely Thighs In Tiny Bottoms

 Anita Herbert wowed her fans while clad in another sexy look that showed off her gym-honed figure.
 The stunning new upload was shared on her Instagram feed on Wednesday, and it's been earning plenty of attention from her audience.

 The post included three images, but only one featured her amazing body.
-The first photo captured Anita posing on an outdoor terrace.
-A geotag in the update indicated that Anita was in Miami Beach, Florida.
+In the first photo, Anita posed on an outdoor terrace.
+According to the geotag, she was in Miami Beach, Florida.
 She stood in front of a white balcony with glass panels that showed the ocean below.
-The model placed both arms on the railing and averted her gaze toward the ground.
+The model placed both arms on the railing and averted her gaze to the ground.
 Anita had one leg straight and the opposite was bent at the knee.

-She showed off her fit figure in a scanty outfit that did her nothing but favors.
-On her upper half, Anita wore a tiny white tank top that hugged her in all the right ways.
-It had thin spaghetti straps that were tight over her shoulders and its scooping neckline revealaed a tease of her ample bust.
-The piece fit tightly over her midsection, exposing her abs while her muscular thighs were also on display.
+Anita showed off her fit figure in a scanty outfit that did her nothing but favors.
+On her upper half, she wore a tiny white tank top that hugged her in all the right ways.
+It had thin spaghetti straps that were tight over her shoulders, and its scooping neckline revealed a tease of her ample bust.
+The piece fit tightly over her midsection, exposing her abs.
+Her muscular thighs were also on display.

 She paired the top with a set of scanty panties in dark navy.
 They had thick straps that stretched over her hip bones, and the tight fit highlighted her tiny midsection and frame.
-The bottoms had a high rise design that allowed her to show a tease of her pert derriere while also exposing her toned and tanned thighs.
-Anita pulled her long, dark locks halfway back into a bun and the rest of her mane spilled over her shoulders.
-She accessorized the outfit with pair of fuzzy, pink bunny ears.
+The bottoms had a high-rise design that allowed her to show a tease of her pert derriere while also exposing her toned and tanned thighs.

 As of this writing, the post has only been live on Anita's page for a short time but, it has already earned hundreds of likes and a handful of comments.
 Some raved over Anita's figure, while many others thanked her for the helpful tips.